-Using preliminary results from WP3, a draft set of guidelines/protocols will be produced.
+Using preliminary results from WP3, a draft set of guidelines/protocols was produced.

 - Short, I., Hawe, J., Campion, J. and Byrne, R. (2015).
 A review of stumping back and case study of its use in the rehabilitation of poorly performing pole-stage sycamore.
 Irish Forestry 72: 58-77.

 - Short, I. and Campion, J. (2015) How remedial silviculture can improve poorly performing pole-stage broadleaves.
 Forestry & Energy Review 5(2): 14-16.